bootique/bootique/UPGRADE.md

 ## 0.21

-* [bootique-liquibase #4](https://github.com/bootique/bootique-liquibase/issues/4):  'liquibase.changeLog' YAML config
-property is deprecated, but still supported.
-The new alternative is 'changeLogs' collection.
-When migrating to 'changeLogs', ensure that you rewrite the paths in Bootique YAML files as well as in Liquibase XML/YAML change logs to follow Bootique ResourceFactory approach.
-Specifically, if the resource is expected to be on classpath, it requires "classpath:" prefix.
-Otherwise it will be treated as a file path.

 * [bootique #105](https://github.com/bootique/bootique/issues/105): The new default style for multi-word command classes that are spelled in camel-case will result in the name parts separated with dash, while previously we'd use no separators.
 E.g. ```MySpecialCommand.java``` will result in command name being "--myspecial" in 0.20,